 4. Using The Right Bookmakers Software

-Another way to answer “how do bookies make money” is using the right software.
+Another way to answer “how do bookies make money” is by using the right software.
 Here are several examples showing how bookmakers software makes a difference.

-Suppose you bought a bookie software from a developer and cut ties.
+Suppose you bought bookie software from a developer and cut ties.
 You will spend more money on the service if you ever need to update the software or remove bugs.

 Your software will soon become outdated, forcing you to buy another or stick with the old version.
 Meanwhile, your services become substandard, and you lose clients for not providing a great sports betting experience.

 Suppose you have a pay per head sportsbook software.
 The payment plan is $10 per player each week.
 So, players must wager and their tickets are graded for your price per head provider to charge a fee.

 Unlike the first instance, you can make money.